-This means you CAN have a bit more time to regroup, recharge and get back at it.
-Many families who bring home twins find the consistent and similar routines the most effective way to manage their new life.
+This means you CAN have a bit more time to regroup, recharge, and get back at it.
+Many families who bring home twins find consistent and similar routines the most effective way to manage their new life.

 How do you create that routine?
 Feeding schedules.
 You want to have your babies eating as close to the same time as possible.

 A newborn baby sleeps a lot when they first come home from the hospital.
 For newborn twins, this is especially true.
 In most cases they are smaller than a singleton and may have even been born earlier than 36 weeks.
 When a baby is born smaller or at an earlier gestation you are often encouraged to feed your baby more often.
 Often times even waking them to ensure they are eating before they are getting hungry.

 This is why we focus on feeding schedules!